pmelchior/usrp-sciprog/day1/2-git-intro.md

     #.
 Check the box __Initialize this repository with a README__
     #.
 Click the __Add a license__ dropdown and select "__MIT License__"

-3. Clone the repository onto your computer (suggestion, make a 'repositories' or 'repos' or 'projects' directory under your home directory and clone it there):
+3. Clone the repository onto your computer (suggestion: make a 'repositories' or 'repos' or 'projects' directory under your home directory and clone it there):

    		$ cd
 		$ mkdir repositories